ghoomfrog/silili/README.md

 - *piw* is pointing down with the index, bending and unbending it.
 - *min* is a flat hand with spread fingers, rotating left and right.
 - *tiki* is pointing up with the index, bending and unbending it.
-- *pulus* is a downward hand above the head, clenching and unclenching.
+- *pus* is a downward hand above the head, clenching and unclenching.
 - *pata* is a downward flapping hand.
 - *tun* is a horizontal sideways flapping hand.
 - *mim* is a backward hand clenching and unclenching in front of the chest.